 What Is a VST Plugin?

 A special type of VST called a VSTi stands for Virtual Studio Technology Instrument.
-As you might guess, a VSTi will allow you to recreate the sound of an instrument virtually within Digitial Audio Workstations (DAWs) or programs that support the use of VST Plugins.
+As you might guess based on its name, a VSTi will allow you to recreate the sound of an instrument virtually within a DAW.
 This allows the use of Midi devices to create any type of audio you can imagine, such as the sound of a highly modified piano with 88 ACTUAL hammers hitting the strings…

 And yet, this is only barely scratching the surface of what it can do.
 There is a reason music production studios pay thousands of dollars for very good VST and VSTi plugins.